Why did you decide to self-publish?

 What is one Children’s book everyone should read?

-They should read A Ray of Sunshine and Ray and Haley in the Kingdom of the Gobtrolls, both from the A Magical Storybook series.
+A Ray of Sunshine as well as Ray and Haley in the Kingdom of the Gobtrolls are both from A Magical Storybook series that children should read.

 This is a story about love, respect, and family values.
-It’s about embracing, accepting, forgiving, and owning up to, and learning from, our flaws.
-If you’re looking for a great family read, this is the one.
-It inspires us to look at our lives in a completely different way.
+It’s about embracing, accepting, forgiving, owning up to, and learning from our flaws.
+If you’re looking for an enjoyable family read, this is the one.
+It inspires us to look at our lives differently.

 If you could have any superpower what would you choose?